 Nutritional impact on Immunity and Ageing

 Lily Bedford reviews the results of some studies that looked into the link between immunity, nutrition and ageing and the link between food prices and health.

 Performance Coach, Brian Mac, often espouses the importance of a sound nutritional regime comprising healthy sources of carbohydrates, fats and proteins, for optimal sporting performance.
 A sound and varied nutritional regime is vital if we seek to stave off heart disease, Type II diabetes and inflammation, but did you know that what you eat also affects the way you age?

 What we eat

 A ground-breaking study published in August 2014, has revealed that what we eat can enhance our immunity and increase the effectiveness of existing immune system therapies.
 The study was carried out by researchers from University College London, who had previously found that the process of ageing in immune cells (‘T lymphocytes') is set in motion by a molecule called p38MAPK, which stops important functions from occurring within cells.

-The researchers noted that this dangerous molecule was activated by low nutrient levels, indicating that sound nutrition can block their destructive effect and boost the functioning of our immune cells—even those which are already showing signs of aging.
+The researchers noted that this dangerous molecule was activated by low nutrient levels, indicating that sound nutrition can block their destructive effect and boost the functioning of our immune cells—even those which are already showing signs of ageing.
 The key lies in stimulating the function of the cell's ‘energy house' (the mitochondria) and improving the cell's ability to divide, through a well thought nutritional plan.

-It is therefore essential to understand reasons why immunity decreases and whether it is possible to counteract some of these changes.”
+It is therefore essential to understand the reasons why immunity decreases and whether it is possible to counteract some of these changes.”
 Akbar added that dietary, rather than drug intervention, could be used to build immunity, since “metabolism and senescence (ageing) are two sides of the same coin.”